Challenge to Anomalous Phenomena in Solar Neutrino: Mass-Induced neutrino Oscillations in vacuum

 In the new oscillation framework of Eq.\,(\ref{osc01}) there appear three additional oscillation parameter sets ($\Delta m^2_i, \theta_i$) in addition to the six standard oscillation parameters.
 To resolve a tension between the mass-squared differences of solar and reactor neutrinos in Eq.\,(\ref{sol_kam}), as well as to accommodate an eV sterile neutrino for a possible solution to the SBL anomalies\,\cite{Ahn:2019jbm} and ultra-high energy neutrino events at the IceCube detector\,\cite{Ahn:2019jbm, Ahn:2016hhq, ice_ref}, we assume

 together with $|\cos2\theta_{1(2)}|\approx1$ and a sizable $\theta_3$ from Eq.\,(\ref{msplit}), where $L_{\rm ABL}$ and $L_{\rm SBL}$ stand for astronomical-scale baselines ($\gtrsim L_{es}$) and short-baselines ($\lesssim1$km), respectively.
 Hence Eq.\,(\ref{assu}) means the effects of the pseudo-Dirac neutrinos for the first and second generation characterized by $\Delta m^2_{1(2)}$ can be detected through ABL oscillation experiments without damaging the three-active neutrino oscillation experimental data, while that for the third generation characterized by $\Delta m^2_{3}$ can be measured through SBL oscillation experiments\,\cite{Ahn:2019jbm}.
 Moreover, Eq.\,(\ref{assu}) indicates that the mass splittings $\Delta m^2_{1(2)}$ should be constrained by results in reactor and accelerator based neutrino experiments, such as the results of reactor experiments (optimized at oscillation lengths $L\sim$ km with $\Delta m^2_{31}\sim2.5\times10^{-3}\,{\rm eV}^2$ and $E_{\bar{\nu}_e}\sim$ MeV) and solar neutrino oscillation experiments (optimized at $L\sim{\cal O}(10\sim100)$ km with $\Delta m^2_{21}\sim7.5\times10^{-5}\,{\rm eV}^2$ and $E_{\bar{\nu}_e}\sim$ MeV), since they can modify the reactor angle $\theta_{13}$, atmospheric mixing angle $\theta_{23}$, and the LMA solution $\theta_{12}$.
-Whereas\,\footnote{Recent cosmological data have a tendency toward disfavoring an excess of radiation beyond the three neutrinos and photons: considering the Big Bang Nucleosynthesis (BBN) and CMB limits to $\Delta N^{\rm eff}_\nu<0.2$ at $95\%$ CL\,\cite{Cyburt:2015mya}.
+Whereas\,\footnote{Recent cosmological data have a tendency toward disfavoring an excess of radiation beyond the three neutrinos and photons: considering the Big Bang Nucleosynthesis (BBN) and cosmic microwave background (CMB) limits to $\Delta N^{\rm eff}_\nu<0.2$ at $95\%$ CL\,\cite{Cyburt:2015mya}.
 The SBL anomalies including MiniBooNE data may indicate the existence of eV-mass sterile neutrino, while present cosmological data coming from CMB+LSS, and BBN do not prefer extra fully thermalized sterile neutrino in the eV-mass range since they violate the hot dark matter limit on the neutrino mass.
-It can be realized by requiring sterile neutrinos do not or partially equilibrium at the BBN epoch when the initial lepton asymmetry is large\,\cite{Abazajian:2004aj, Hannestad:2012ky}.
-Especially in Ref.\,\cite{Hannestad:2012ky} showed quantitatively the amount of thermalization as a function of neutrino parameters (mass splitting, mixing, and initial lepton asymmetry).
-See also Refs.\,\cite{BBN}.} the mass splitting $\Delta m^2_{3}\sim{\cal O}(1)\,{\rm eV}^2$ can be constrained by SBL ($\lesssim1$km) oscillation experiments (and possibly long baseline oscillation experiments) as shown in Ref.\,\cite{Ahn:2019jbm}.
+It can be realized by requiring sterile neutrinos do not or partially equilibrium at the BBN epoch when the initial lepton asymmetry is large\,\cite{BBN, Abazajian:2004aj, Hannestad:2012ky, Chu:2006ua, Barbieri:1990vx}.
+Especially in Ref.\,\cite{Hannestad:2012ky} showed quantitatively the amount of thermalization as a function of neutrino parameters (mass splitting, mixing, and large lepton asymmetry) but with a loophole for eV sterile neutrinos to be compatible with the extra energy density preferred by CMB + LSS.} the mass splitting $\Delta m^2_{3}\sim{\cal O}(1)\,{\rm eV}^2$ can be constrained by SBL ($\lesssim1$km) oscillation experiments (and possibly long baseline oscillation experiments) as shown in Ref.\,\cite{Ahn:2019jbm}.